mseminatore/firth/README.md

 ```

-I also created a set of unit tests for the core Firth `Words`, also in the
+I have also created a set of unit tests for the core Firth `Words`.
+The unit
+tests are also found in the **test** sub-folder in a file called
-**test** sub-folder called *core-tests.fth*.
-You run the tests by including
+*core-tests.fth*.
+Once again you load the tests by including the file.

+> I found that having unit tests was critical to the development of this
+> project.
+It allowed me to ensure that newly added words functioned correctly.
+> But even more importantly, having a rich set of unit tests allowed me to
+> re-factor and optimize code with confidence.

-the file.
-The file defines and runs the tests for you.
-If all goes well you
+The *core-tests.fth* file file both defines and runs the unit tests.
+If all goes well a message will be
-will see a message that all tests passed.
+displayed saying that *All tests passed!*

 ```Forth
 > include test\core-tests.fth